-This manual provides modalities, processes and procedures that will be applied for funding civil works projects proposed by Community Based Organizations (CBOs) and Water Users Associations (WUAs).
-The project has four windows of funding namely: (i) Matching grants at Water Services Trust Fund (WSTF) which supports WRUAs to implement activities geared towards conservation of natural resources and are activities of public good, (ii) Matching grants at Project Coordinating Team (PCT) which supports Common Interest Groups(CIGs) proposals and the activities are income generating activities which are for private good in nature, (iii) the Civil Works window which supports activities of both public and private good in nature and (iv) cross-cutting window which provides for procurement of equipment and capacity building of staff and community.
-The preparation of this manual is guided by the Project Design Report, Loan Agreement, as well as relevant GOK and IFAD policy documents.
-The manual has borrowed from experiences of other Community Driven Development (CDD) such as the European Union funded Community Development Trust Fund, World Bank funded Natural Resources Management project, UTaNRMP CIGs Grant Manual and IFAD procurement guidelines.
+This manual provides modalities, processes and procedures that will be applied for funding civil works projects/activities proposed by Community Based Organizations (CBOs), Community Groups and Water Users Associations (WUAs).
+The project has four windows of funding Community Groups namely: (i) Matching grants through the Water Services Trust Fund (WSTF) to supports WRUAs and CFAs implement activities geared towards conservation of natural resources that are activities of public good in nature, (ii) Matching grants by Project Coordinating Unit (PCU) to-supports CIGs proposals for which are income generating or private good nature, (iii) the Civil Works window which supports activities of both public good and specific group members to implement activities which are income generating but water related in nature (iv) PCU funding of other activities such as solar fences, school greening programme, cross-cutting window which supports bulk procurement of equipment and capacity building of staff and community.
+The preparation of this manual is guided by the Project Design Report, Loan Agreement, as well as other GOK and IFAD policy documents.
+The manual has borrowed from experiences of other Community Driven Development (CDD) such as the European Union funded Community Development Trust Fund and IFAD procurement guidelines and loan agreement.
 This manual is prepared with the specific purpose of providing a tool to clearly define the means through which the Sustainable Water and Natural Resources Management component will operate and achieve the expected outputs.
 The outline of this manual is as follows: